jesmigel/homelab/REPOSITORIES.md

 # Project Repositories
-Consolidation of repositories used to build up a provate Homelab
+Consolidation of repositories used to build up a private Homelab

 ### Internal
 | Name | Status | Comment |